alqeren1/Elektroscrow_backend/README.md

 ## Contact

-For questions, support, or further information, please open an issue in the repository or contact the maintainers directly.
+For any inquiries or further information, please reach out at [alqeren1@gmail.com](mailto:alqeren1@gmail.com).

 ## Disclaimer